smokephisticated/smokephisticated/pages/bongs/bongs.md

 * Blue-trimmed, round-footed base for self-standing.

-* Fixed stemlessly-designed route from your bowl to the chamber.
+* Fixed, stemless designed route from your bowl to the chamber.
 Less moving parts = more stability, right?
 Either way you'll find reinforcement from the connecting glass from the route into the body itself.

 * Three honeycomb disc percolators vertically fixed evenly throughout the chamber.

 * Integrated screen to hold every last bit in the bowl until you've decided your supply is beat.

-* 18.8mm sliding-glass bowl, with an attached blue handle for picking up to clear your chamber, and to prevent rolling.
+* 18.8mm sliding-glass bowl with an attached blue handle for lifting to clear your chamber and to stop itself from rolling.

-* Black Leaf's HoneyComb label..
-Just Beecause ;)
+* Black Leaf's HoneyComb label.
+Just Beecause.

 * Ice nothches located at the neck to make for *even smoother* frosty inhales..
 Will you even realize you're smoking?